-We attempted to draw out any activity by playing a well known hymn, and while that was playing Lisa reported seeing what looked like people coming out of the woods and into the open area.
-While she was seeing that I spotted what looked like a mist on my video camera.
+We attempted to draw out any activity by playing a well-known hymn, and while that was playing, Lisa reported seeing what looked like people coming out of the woods and into the open area.
+At the same time, I spotted what looked like a mist on my video camera.

 Lisa then read the 13 Articles of Faith.
-As she was reading this I became very aware that we were being watched by animals.
-At first the coyotes were howling softly, but they got closer and louder.
-I then realized I could hear them moving in the wooded area next to the car.
-Miranda also noticed how close they had become and we decided to load up the vehicle and leave for our own safety.
+As she read this, I became aware that animals were watching us.
+At first, the coyotes were howling softly, but they got closer and louder.
+I realized I could hear them moving in the wooded area next to the car.
+Miranda also noticed how close they had become, and we decided to load up the vehicle and leave for our safety.

-Once Becky had set up her tripod/camera equipment, Jennifer began to play "I Am A Child of God" performed by the Mormon Tabernacle Choir.
-The energy began to built in the area, I saw what I thought at first to be a shadow in the trees.
-I then saw what looked to be the outline of the brim of a hat, and very tall very thin man walking across the center of the field directly toward us.
-There appeared to be a mist around him and more silhouette's just behind him.
+Once Becky had set up her tripod/camera equipment, Jennifer began to play "I Am A Child of God," performed by the Mormon Tabernacle Choir.
+The energy started to build in the area, and I saw what I thought at first to be a shadow in the trees.
+I then saw what looked to be the outline of the brim of a hat and a very tall, very thin man walking across the center of the field directly toward us.
+There appeared to be a mist around him and more silhouettes just behind him.
 The movement halted midfield and did not move again.
-Once the song ended, I began to read the Thirteen Articles of Faith by Joseph Smith, founder of the Church of Jesus Christ of Latter Day Saints.
+Once the song ended, I began to read the Thirteen Articles of Faith by Joseph Smith, founder of the Church of Jesus Christ of Latter-Day Saints.
 I continued to read until I sensed Miranda's urgency about the increasingly loud coyote howls and the movement in the weeds nearest us.
-I ceased to read and we packed up the car in less than a minute and I drove us out of the area.
+I stopped reading, and we packed up the car in less than a minute, and I drove us out of the area.